Welcome to

 Medicines that control stomach acid or increase stomach emptying may help reduce damage caused by leaks.
 Discuss these options with the child’s care team.

-Infection is rare at the stoma or the skin around it in a healthy child.
+In a healthy child, infection is rare at the stoma or the skin around it.
 However, children with weak immune systems are at higher risk for infection of the tube site.
-Signs of a potential infection include:
+Signs of infection include:

 Neutropenia occurs when the absolute neutrophil count (ANC) is less than 500.
-Neutropenia often causes the stoma to become enlarged.
-Because the immune system is weak, the body stops trying to close the hole and fight off infection.
+Neutropenia can cause the stoma to get bigger.
+Because the immune system is weak, the body stops trying to close the hole and can’t fight off infection.
 This can cause the site to stay wet, leak, and be painful.
 Bacteria can form, and an infection can develop.
-The site will not improve until white cell counts rise again.
+The stoma site will not improve until white cell counts rise again.
 Sometimes the site will look worse before it begins to look better.
-The tube site should be treated as recommended by the care team.
+If this occurs, treat the site as recommended by the care team.

 —